 Computer software engineers, also known as software developers, create and implement the applications and programs that run on microcomputers.
 They write personal use programs such as those used for word processing and spreadsheets, photo editing and games, as well as system applications like those used for security, cleaning drives and changing settings.
 Software engineers analyze and create programs based on consumer needs, system compatibility and functionality.
 Essentially as client preferences and technology continues to evolve, new and different software is needed to keep pace with those changes and engineers are responsible for meeting those needs.
-Positions for applications software developers, according to the BLS, are expected to grow faster than average with a 19% increase between 2014 and 2024.
-The BLS reports that the median annual salary for applications software developers was $98,260 in May 2015.
+Positions for applications software developers, according to the BLS, are expected to grow much faster than average between 2018 and 2028.
+The BLS reports that the median annual salary for applications software developers was $103,620 in May 2018.

 Requirements for Software Engineers

 Computer software engineers require a solid background in computer science and mathematics, and usually have a bachelor's degree.
 Students in these programs take courses in electronics, networks, mathematics and communications.
 Software engineers typically complete certification through vendors, such as Microsoft, to demonstrate competence in the field.